-Contractor shall work with Covered California to increase enrollment in integrated, coordinated, and accountable systems of care and improve the healthcare delivery system and reduce provider and facility variation in performance on quality and cost.
-This requires continued improvement within IDSs and evolving ACOs, as well as increasing enrollment in these coordinated systems of care.
+Contractor shall work with Covered California to increase enrollment in integrated, coordinated, and accountable systems of care with the goal of improved quality and decreased cost.
+Achieving these goals requires not only increased enrollment, but also continued improvement within IDSs and evolving ACOs.

 - 1) Contractor must report in the annual application for certification: - a) The characteristics of their IDS and ACO systems, such as the payment model including risk sharing structure, leadership structure, quality incentive programs, data exchange processes, and the number and type of partner organizations.
-Contractor will work collaboratively with Covered California and other stakeholders to define a registry of characteristics to support this reporting.

-- b) The number and percent of Enrollees who are cared for within an ACO or IDS. - c) The percent of spend under ACO and IDS contracts compared to its overall spend on healthcare services.
+Contractor will work collaboratively with Covered California and other stakeholders to define a registry of characteristics to support this reporting. - b) The number and percent of Enrollees who are cared for within an ACO or IDS. - c) The percent of spend under ACO and IDS contracts compared to its overall spend on healthcare services.